 Mixed Wine Club membership costs $110.00 for 4 bottles of wine.
 Free shipping plus sales tax where applicable.
 The price per bottle, with shipping, ranges from $23.75 to $27.50 depending on how you configure your membership.

 Shipments are sent monthly, or quarterly.
-Subscribe and cancel any time or pre-pay for a fixed number of months, as a gift or for yourself.
+Pre-pay for a fixed number of months, as a gift or for yourself.

 There are a small handful of wine clubs out there designed for adventurous wine drinkers who want to expand their palates, and are willing to take a leap to try things they'd never otherwise get to try.
 Plonk is one of these wine clubs.